junqingqiao/Jenga/Plan_and_notes/plan.md

 ## Main Plan

 ### Camera Control
-    * Generate a pawn class to use control the camera *
+* Generate a pawn class to use control the camera.
+It is named camerman in this game.
+*

 ### Pawn class plan

 * The pawn class can only move with click events.

 ### Questions to Discuss
 * What's the role of Pawn and Playercontroller

 ### Components